-Michelle is Deputy Chief Executive and Chief Operating Officer at Livewell Southwest, responsible for aligning their teams to work more closely and to respond to people’s needs, wants and strengths, making it easier for them to get the advice, support and care they need closer to home.
+Michelle Thomas is Chief Executive Officer at Livewell Southwest and responsible for aligning teams to work more closely and to respond to people’s needs, wants and strengths, making it easier for them to get the advice, support and care they need closer to home.

 Michelle has always lived and worked in Plymouth.
 Her nursing career started in 1989, and she went on to gain additional qualifications in human resources and managed community services.
 Michelle is passionate about ensuring people are well-cared for in a setting that is right for them.
 She is also committed to developing an empowered, well-supported workforce.

-Both Michelle and Jo regularly volunteer on the Plymouth Soup Run, getting food to those currently experiencing homelessness and working to help those in the community receive the support they need at a time of vulnerability.
+She regularly volunteers on the Plymouth Soup Run, getting food to those currently experiencing homelessness and working to help those in the community receive the support they need at a time of vulnerability.

 If you want to learn more about our ICP or have views to share you can email us at plh-tr.PlymouthIntegratedCare@nhs.net